hzi-bifo/scelestial-paper-materials-devel/README.md

 1 2 6.50013
 ```

 The output represents a tree with 6 nodes.
 The inferred tree is shown in the following figure.
 The numbers inside nodes represent the cell number which is placed in that evolutionary node.
-Cells are numbered zero-based in the output files and in the figure bellow.
+Cells are numbered zero-based in the output file and in the figure bellow.
 For example, cell zero corresponds to the first column in the input data file and the line `0 1 GNNGCAXXXTXCXXX GNNGCAAACTGCCCT` in the output file.
 <p align="center">
 <img src="https://github.com/hzi-bifo/scelestial-paper-materials-devel/blob/master/output-impute.png?raw=true" width="400px">
 </p>